-The carrier is durable and features a double-coated, abrasion-resistant vinyl.
-It is built to withstand extreme temperatures, snow and sun exposure.
+The carrier is durable and features double-coated, abrasion-resistant vinyl.
+It is built to withstand extreme temperatures, snow, and sun exposure.
 The cargo carrier has an aerodynamic shape so journeys should be quiet and fuel-efficient.

 The Prorack S-Wing roof racks are 120cm in length and have a 75kg carrying capacity so you don’t need to leave anything behind.